Skip to Content

 La Fresquita – Calle Mateos Gago 29

 This is a place mainly visited by Sevillan residents.
-There are not many tourists around, but still, it is a great choice for those who are really into experiencing the authenticity of Spanish culture.
+There are not many tourists around, but it is still a great choice for those who really want to experience the authenticity of Spanish culture.

 The best tapas to choose when visiting La Fresquita are definitely their aged manchego, espinacas or cheese, and montaditos